-The production facility in India is responsible for the production of digital maps.
-In recent years AND has built a database that has now achieved worldwide coverage up to navigation level.
+The production facility in India is responsible for producing digital maps.
+In recent years AND has built a database that has now achieved worldwide coverage at navigation level.
 In 2014 AND took an important step in the further development of its mapping database.
-An upgrade- and enrichments program has been started to build a premium navigation map of the US and Canada.
-Together with the already available Western-European navigation maps AND has doubled the coverage of its navigation maps.
-AND's digital maps are used in smartphones, car-navigation, Internet Based Mapping.
-Fleet Management and other applications.
+An upgrade and enrichment program has been started to build a premium navigation map of the USA and Canada.
+The navigation map of the United States was completed in the third quarter and the map of Canada in January 2016.
+Together with the already available Western-European navigation maps, this means AND has doubled the coverage of its navigation maps.
+AND's digital maps are used in smartphones, vehicle satnavs, internet-based mapping, fleet management and other applications.

-Furthermore AND aims to increase its added value by offering its maps and data as custom-tailored services.
-Central to this is the addition of location-intelligence as a goal to improve company processes through the use of location-technologies and big geo-data.
+AND also aims to increase its added value by offering its maps and data as custom-tailored services.
+Central to this is the addition of location-intelligence, with the goal of improving company processes through the use of location technologies and big geodata.